evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 The second row features a standard three-seat bench with a 60:40 split, allowing each section to fold separately to increase cargo space.
 Additional functionalities include:

 - [Recline adjustment](../../../../technology/seats/adjustment/#recline-adjustment) (manually adjustable)
+- Height adjustable headrest (manually adjustable)
+- [Heating](../../../../technology/seats/adjustment/#heating) (standard for outer seats)
+- [ISOFIX](../../../../technology/seats/adjustment/#isofix) (standard for outer seats)

+### Interior Storage

+The Acura ZDX Type S provides ample interior storage solutions to enhance convenience and organization:

+- **Cupholders:** Two cupholders are located in the front center console, with an additional two in the rear armrest.
+- **Glove Compartment:** A spacious glove compartment is situated in the dashboard in front of the passenger, ideal for storing essential items.

 ## Climate System